NPS-DEEP/hashdb/doc/announce_1.0.1.md

 * Change the `scan <path_or_socket> <DFXML file>` command to `scan <hashdb.hdb> <DFXML file>`.
  * Change `path_or_socket` to `hashdb.hdb` since socket is discontinued.
  * Change output to include the repository name, filename, and file offset for each source that matches the given hash since this provides a more complete report.
+ * Add file size information to the output since hashdb is changed to additionally track the file size.
 * Remove the `scan_expanded` command since it is replaced by the new `scan` command.
 * Add command `scan_hash <hashdb.hdb> <hash value>` to allow capability to scan for a specific hash value.
 * Remove command `expand_identified_blocks <hashdb.hdb>`.
 This command is obsoleted since the _bulk\_extractor_ _hashdb_ scanner now produces this information.